-The COVID-19 pandemic and resulting recession have dramatically reshaped state economies and budgets.
-But the severity of the pandemic and economic downturn varies significantly across states, creating unique economic and political pressures.
-We collected health, economic, and fiscal data for all 50 states and the District of Columbia to show how each individual state has changed during this crisis and suggest what might be needed for recovery.
+The COVID-19 pandemic and resulting volatility have dramatically reshaped state economies and budgets.
+We collect health, economic, and fiscal data for all 50 states and the District of Columbia to show how each individual state has changed during this time.

 Select a state:

 - The State and Local Finance Initiative Backgrounders provide more detail on the tax and spending issues mentioned in these briefs.

 - The State Fiscal Briefs break down each state’s budget, political makeup, and ongoing fiscal debates, providing context for the effects of the COVID-19 pandemic.

 - The State Economic Monitor shows updated data and customized visualizations of state economic indicators.